Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 <!-- > -->

-## Start the Reat Redux Tutorial
+## Start the React-Redux Tutorial

-To get started you will work one of the React + Redux tutorials.
+To get started you will work on one of the React + Redux tutorials.
 There are three to choose from.
 You may have done one of these in the previous class, choose a different tutorial to complete for this assignment.

 <!-- > -->

 This is a review.
-Redux takes some practice to master doing another tutorial on the topic will solididfy your knowledge.
+Redux takes some practice to master doing another tutorial on the topic will solidify your knowledge.

 - [Assignment 1 - React Redux Tutorial](../Assignments/Assignment-1-react-redux.md)